nseddon/Election_Analysis/README.md

 1. Statewide Metrics
     - Percentage of population that voted in the election.
         - Inclusion of all ballots issued, even if not cast, in the csv would be required.
-        - Code manipulation would require how total votes are calculated to be modified
+        - Code manipulation would require modifciation of how total votes are calculated.
         - Code manipulation would require an additional tracker to count the number of ballots issued.

 [Modification 1-1.png](https://github.com/nseddon/Election_Analysis/blob/main/Analysis/Modification%201-1.PNG) - Original Code for total votes counted.